Sherlock Holmes: A Game of Shadows: Critical response

-Review aggregator website Rotten Tomatoes reports an approval rating of 59% based on 229 reviews, with an average rating of 6/10.
+Review aggregator website Rotten Tomatoes reports an approval rating of 60% based on 230 reviews, with an average rating of 6/10.
 The site's critical consensus reads, "Sherlock Holmes: A Game of Shadows is a good yarn thanks to its well-matched leading men but overall stumbles duplicating the well-oiled thrills of the original."
 Metacritic, which assigns a weighted average rating to reviews, gives the film a score of 48 out of 100, based on 38 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, higher than the previous film's "B".

 Roger Ebert, who gave the first film three stars, was even more positive in his review for the sequel, awarding it three-and-a-half stars and calling it "high-caliber entertainment" that "add[s] a degree of refinement and invention" to the formula.
 He also said the writers "wisely devote some of their best scenes to one-on-ones between Holmes and Moriarty."
+Xan Brooks of The Guardian gave the film four out of five stars.
 James Berardinelli gave the film three stars out of four, writing, "A Game of Shadows is a stronger, better-realized movie that builds upon the strengths of the original and jettisons some of the weaknesses."
 Conversely, Keith Phipps of The A.V.
 Club felt the film "aims lower than its predecessor's modest ambition and still misses the mark."
+Empire film critic Ian Nathan gave the film three out of five stars, and although critical of Sim, called the sequel overall "bigger, better, funnier".

 Several critics felt that McAdams was underused.
 Joe Morgenstern of The Wall Street Journal felt "she vanishes all too soon in this overproduced, self-enchanted sequel, and so does the spirit of bright invention that made the previous film such a pleasant surprise."
 Scott Mendelson of The Huffington Post remarked that she "exhibits far more personality and roguish charm in her few moments here than she did in all of the previous film.
 Freed from the constraints of being the de-facto love interest, McAdams relishes the chance to go full-villain."
-Similarly, Charlotte Skeoch was critical, not just of McAdams' cameo, but of Reilly's and Rapace's roles, especially with the former, even panning Sim's characterisation.
-She also criticizes Fry's small role and gave the film a mixed review.
-Conversely, Emmet Asher-Perrin of Tor.com said "I was sort of thrilled that Irene Adler was taken out of the picture so quickly.
-While I didn’t mind the position the character occupied in the narrative of the last movie, Rachel McAdams’ Adler never meshed well with this particular Holmes.
+Charlotte Skeoch was critical, not just of McAdams' cameo, but of Reilly's and Rapace's roles, especially with the former, even panning Sim's characterisation.
+She also criticised Fry's small role and gave the film a mixed review.

+Emmet Asher-Perrin of Tor.com said "I was sort of thrilled that Irene Adler was taken out of the picture so quickly.
+While I didn't mind the position the character occupied in the narrative of the last movie, Rachel McAdams' Adler never meshed well with this particular Holmes.
 The near-paternal tint in his affection for her was bothersome, and not missed this time around".
+A. O. Scott of the New York Times was critical of the lack of Marsan.